 Pope Gregory from 1073 to 1085, “was probably the most energetic and determined man ever to occupy the See of Peter and was driven by an almost mystically exalted vision of the awesome responsibility and dignity of the papal office” (Eamonn Duffy, Saints and Sinners: A History of the Popes, p.
 121).
-Patrick Duffy summarises this pope’s life and significance.

-A disciple of Pope Gregory VI
+A Disciple of Pope Gregory VI

-Ambassador of four popes
+Ambassador of Four Popes

 Conflict with King Henry IV of Germany